Plutonomicon/plutonomicon/forwarding1.md

 >    symbol = ownCurrencySymbol ctx
 ```

-## &#39;Forwarding&#39; Minting Policies in Plutus
+## 'Forwarding' Minting Policies in Plutus

-Often, tokens play a more complex role in a smart-contract application, so it&#39;s convenient for a validator  script to handle the validation of forging operations.
+Often, tokens play a more complex role in a smart-contract application, so it's convenient for a validator  script to handle the validation of forging operations.

-The Plutus API provides some conveniences for creating &#39;forwarding&#39; minting policies, which simply check that a particular validator script has been run for any of the inputs to the transaction.
+The Plutus API provides some conveniences for creating 'forwarding' minting policies, which simply check that a particular validator script has been run for any of the inputs to the transaction.

 From `Ledger.Typed.Scripts.MonetaryPolicies` (formatting modified) :